OpenDroneMap/WebODM/slate/source/includes/_fordevelopers.md

 ## Run Unit Tests

 We think testing is a necessary part of delivering robust software.
-We try to achieve complete test coverage for backend code, while we are more relaxed about front end testing.
+We try to achieve complete test coverage for backend code, while we are more relaxed about frontend testing.
 See [#119](https://github.com/OpenDroneMap/WebODM/issues/119).

 To run the unit tests, simply type: